 - Queen Victoria Agave

 The marble-like striations on the petals of this agave make it a favorite amongst modern landscapers.
 Scientifically known as Agave victoria-reginae, this agave is native to the Chihuahuan desert of Mexico.
 It is extremely drought-tolerant and thrives in hardiness zone 7.
 Shaped like a large rosette, it has a very distinguishing look that’s similar to an artichoke.
-The spherical arrangement of the leaves allow it to funnel water down towards its root base.
+The spherical arrangement of the leaves allows it to funnel water down towards its root base.
 In the wild, the Queen Victoria agave can live up to 15 years.

 - Zebra Cactus

 This incredibly slow-growing plant is often compared to aloe.
-Its contrasting white striations against its dark green leaves makes it a popular houseplant and a trendy way to decorate your home or even office desk.
+Its contrasting white striations against its dark green leaves make it a popular houseplant and a trendy way to decorate your home or even office desk.
 It is easy to maintain, but keep it away from direct sunlight or deep shade.
 It only needs watering about once a month, and if you’re lucky, the Zebra cactus will flower during the summer if given the proper living conditions throughout the year.

 - Golden Barrel

 The Golden Barrel cactus is fittingly named for its large, bulbous shape.
 Adorned with golden yellow spines, this cactus makes for quite a striking centerpiece in any desert landscape — both in the wild and in your garden!
 The top of the barrel cactus is where its striking flowers bloom.
-Once pollinated, it closes up and the seeds begin to develop into fruit, which sit on top of the cactus until pulled out.
+Once pollinated, it closes up and the seeds begin to develop into fruit, which sits on top of the cactus until pulled out.
 The Golden Barrel cactus is known for being slow-growing and can live for quite a long time.

 - Bunny Ear Cactus